Harpo (singer): Career

 Jan Svenssons artist name Harpo is a bow to American comedian Harpo Marx of The Marx Brothers.
 Harpo started his career in the late 1960s as an actor in children's theatre.
 While touring around Sweden, he started to write songs.
 In 1972, he signed a recording contract with Stig Anderson at Polar Music.
 Anderson assigned him to in-house record producers, Benny Andersson and Björn Ulvaeus.

 The plan was that Andersson and Ulvaeus would work with Harpo on an album of his children's songs in Swedish.
 The collaboration did not work out and Anderson released Harpo from his contract.
 Harpo then signed with EMI and formed a successful creative partnership with producer Bengt Palmers.

 Harpo released his first two singles in 1973 - "Honolulu" and "Sayonara".
 Both were hits and reached the Top Ten on the Tio-i-topp chart.
 "Sayonara" held the number one spot for five consecutive weeks between January and February 1974.

 On 27 February 1975, Harpo recorded the song for which he would become most famous - "Moviestar".
 One of the backing vocalists on that session was Anni-Frid Lyngstad (Frida) from ABBA.
 It has sometimes been reported that Agnetha Fältskog also sang on the song but this is incorrect.
-The second female singer is Frida, who also provided backing vocals on the song "Pin Up Girl" on Harpo's second album, Harpo & Bananaband.
+The second female singer is Lena Ericsson, who also provided backing vocals on the song "Pin Up Girl" on Harpo's second album, Harpo & Bananaband.

 "Moviestar" went on to become a huge hit.
 It reached number 1 in Sweden, Norway, Austria, Switzerland and West Germany, number 3 in Australia, number 9 in New Zealand, number 13 in Ireland and number 24 in the UK.
 A Swedish language version was also released in Sweden which went to number 1 on the Svensktoppen radio chart.
 He made many radio and TV appearances around Europe.

 Harpo released a number of follow up singles, notably "Motorcycle Mama" (number 9 in Germany) and "Horoscope" (number 1 in Denmark and number 3 in Germany).